-For most, the easier path to the Companion Pass is by earning enough qualifying points in a calendar year.
-If you plan on completing your earnings in 2019, there's no change to the status quo—you'll only need to reach 110,000 points.
-However, starting January 1, 2020, the pass will require 125,000 points (a 13.5% increase).
+The easier path to the Companion Pass is by earning 125,000 qualifying points in a calendar year.
 This is highly significant because the Companion Pass lasts for the remainder of the year in which it is earned plus the following calendar year.
-Reaching 110,000 points in 2019 would only provide you with the benefit through 12/31/2020.
+For example, if you earn the Companion Pass early in 2021, you keep it for the remainder of 2021 and all of 2022!

 Strategies to Earn 125,000 Points

-There are multiple earning methods that count towards reaching the point requirement, and you can mix and match the earning strategies that best suit your needs.
+There are multiple earning methods that count, and you can mix and match the earning strategies that best suit your needs.
 Here are the most widely used options:

 - Hotel Stays